grfiv/predict-blood-donations/README.md

 |voting_ensemble_hard       |                NA|
 |boosted_svc                |                NA|

-It seems ironic that that simple logistic regression did so well and odd that neither bagging nor boosting improved its performance.
+It seems ironic that simple logistic regression did so well and odd that neither bagging nor boosting improved its performance.

 ------------------------------